 - Student Advising

-There is also support available to you through the Advocates.
-Advocacy is free, independent from La Trobe, and available to students at all campuses.
+Student Advocates can also be a big help.
+Advocacy is free, independent from La Trobe and available to students at all campuses.

-While undertaking conflict resolution may be challenging and uncomfortable, it is an important skill to develop and build for your life.
-Practicing resolving conflict while you’re at uni may help you as an important skill set in your working life.
+While undertaking conflict resolution may be challenging and uncomfortable, it’s an important skill to develop and build.
+Practising resolving conflict at uni will end up being very helpful in your working life.

-If you haven’t been able to resolve an issue at uni yourself, you may submit a formal complaint to the University.
-For more information check out our article on Raising concerns with the University: how to do it and why you might need to.
+If you haven’t been able to resolve an issue at uni yourself, you can submit a formal complaint to the University.
+For more information check out our article on raising concerns with the University.